chrisvwx/LLLplus.jl/README.md

 ### Future

 Possible improvements include:
-* Change from "LLLplus" to "LLLtoy" or some such to emphasize that the nature of this package.
+* Change from "LLLplus" to "LLLtoy" or some such to emphasize the nature of this package.
 * Add Block-Korkin-Zolotarev lattice redution, with improvements as in [4], and Brun lattice reduction